Oleksandr Zavarov: Club career

 In 1981 Zavarov also made his first appearance in the European clubs' competitions on September 16 when SKA was hosting Turkish MKE Ankaragücü in the first round of 1981–82 European Cup Winners' Cup.
 The Soviets won 3:0 and Zavarov scored twice.
 In the next round SKA played against German Eintracht Frankfurt and again their first match of the two legs tie they played at home.
 The home win over the Germans also came about not without help of Zavarov.

 SKA Rostov-na-Donu leadership tricked Zavarov accused him in being "absent without leave" which would make him do another two years in disciplinary battalion.
 While being in military detention, Zavarov remained determined to leave the service.
 His wife when she found out wrote a grievance letter to the Minister of Defense Dmitriy Ustinov.
 On the 9th day Zavarov gave up after all and signed an agreement to receive a rank and remain in the service.
 However, once freed, Zavarov was requesting to be demobilized immediately.
 From the Ministry of Defense arrived a commission which told him if he leaves, they will bar him from playing.
 Zavarov told them that does not care and was disqualified indefinitely.
 For almost 6 months he worked at the October Revolution Factory in Luhansk making train wheels until one of workers, two times Hero of Socialist Labor, blacksmith Kurylo didn't appeal to the Football Federation and disqualification was removed.

 After being reinstated following his disqualification Zavarov joined the factory team where he worked FC Zorya Luhansk that played in the Pervaya Liga (2nd tier).
-His first match after the disqualification was on May 11, 1982 in away game against Kolos Nikopol which Zorya lost 0:2.
+His first match after the disqualification was on 11 May 1982, in an away game against Kolos Nikopol which Zorya lost 0:2.

 In 1983–88, he played for the Soviet-Ukrainian giants, Dynamo Kyiv, with whom he won the UEFA Cup Winners' Cup in 1985–86, scoring in the final itself.
 In Dynamo Zavarov also was offered a militsiya (police) rank, but he refused.